jasmineMLewis/Housing-Choice-Connect/README.md

 <b>New Updates Added as of 2024</b>
 1. Add a Application Constants Class as pascal case variables
-2. Add schemas for user and landlord database tables
+2. Create schemas for Security and Landlord
 3. Separate users' roles into UserRole table separate from User table
+4. Add Location Type table for Amentity
+5. Implement schemas for user and landlord database tables
+6. Add Activity Log, Activity Type, and Zip Code database tables

-3. (IN PROGRESS) Change VB pages that uses local constants to Application Constants namespace
+(IN PROGRESS) Change VB pages that uses local constants to Application Constants namespace

 ### Date Last Updated via GitHub